 Jasmine tea is basically a scented green tea, its leaves picked from the same tea plant as green or black tea.

-Unlike regular green tea, however, as its name suggests Jasmine tea is infused with the blossoms of the Jasmine bush (or Jasminum, in the same family as olive trees), gorgeous little pinwheel flowers which produce a sweet, intoxicating scent.
+Unlike regular green tea, however, as its name suggests it is infused with the blossoms of the Jasmine bush (or Jasminum, in the same family as olive trees), gorgeous little pinwheel flowers which produce a sweet, intoxicating scent.
+The species mostly used for creating this tea are Jasminum officinale or common jasmine and Jasminum sambac, known as the Sampaguita.

-Two main methods are used to “scent” the tea with Jasmine blossom.
+Two main methods are used to “scent” the tea with the blossom.

 The first requires placing the tea and flowers in alternating layers, and the second involves blending the tea with the Jasmine flowers and storing them overnight.

-It takes more than 4 hours for the tea to properly absorb the fragrance and flavor of the Jasmine blossoms, and for top-grade Jasmines such as Yin Hao (meaning “silver tip”), this scenting process may be repeated as many as six or seven times.
+It takes more than 4 hours for the tea to properly absorb the fragrance and flavor of the blossoms, and for top-grade teas such as Yin Hao (meaning “silver tip”), this scenting process may be repeated as many as six or seven times.

 Types of Jasmine Tea

-Before we get into some of the best Jasmine teas on offer, it may be helpful to know a little more about the different kinds and “grades” of Jasmine tea (Jasmine tea is a serious business).
+Before we get into some of the best on offer, it may be helpful to know a little more about the different kinds and “grades”.

-While the most common Jasmine teas are made from green tea leaves, Jasmine blossoms can also be infused with white tea, black tea or oolong tea.
+While the most common are made from green tea leaves, Jasmine blossoms can also be infused with white tea, black tea or oolong tea.

 These variations may be simply Jasmine flavored teas, or more elaborate blends, such as “dessert” teas.